sanyambassi/thales-dpod-mcp-server/README.md

 - `manage_pricing`: Pricing information and calculations
 - `manage_service_agreements`: Service agreement management

-**Note**: Tool availability depends on the detected API scope(s).
-Tools not supported by the current scope are not registered.

 ## Actionable AI Prompts

 The server includes **4 actionable prompts** that AI assistants can use to immediately execute DPoD operations: